satyajiit/VueNotesApp/README.md

 # NotesX - Create / Generate Notes on the Go!

-> A Project for INT219 Project.
+> A Project for INT219 LPU.

 ## Build Setup